Chapter 3: The Doctoral Degree

 J.1 Continuous Enrollment

 A student working for a doctorate must be enrolled at Kansas State University during the semester in which the preliminary examination is taken and in each subsequent semester until the degree requirements are met and the dissertation is accepted by the Graduate School.
 Failure to enroll will result in loss of candidacy.
 To regain candidacy, the student must successfully petition the Readmission Committee of the Graduate School.
+Although doctoral candidates may make arrangements to enroll by mail, they should request permission to do so by writing to the Graduate School prior to the enrollment period.

 If it is necessary to interrupt progress toward the degree after the preliminary examination has been passed, the student or major professor may petition for a leave of absence of up to 1 year.
 The petition must be submitted at least 1 month before the effective date of leave.
 Approval must be granted by the major professor, the department head or chairperson of an interdepartmental program, and the Dean of the Graduate School.
 The Dean will establish the conditions of the leave.
 An extension of a leave of absence beyond one year may be granted by the Dean of the Graduate School upon recommendation of the student's supervisory committee.